settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/3_add-smart-contract-set.md

 ---
-title: Add a Smart contract set
+title: Add a Smart Contract Set
-description: Add a Smart contract set
+description: Add a Smart Contract Set
-sidebar_position: 1
 ---

-# Add a Smart contract set
+# Add a Smart Contract Set

 By using smart contracts, you can add **business logic** to your application.

 Smart contracts are programs that run on the blockchain and define the rules of your use case.
 They are self-executing with an 'if this, then that' pattern and activate when predefined conditions are met, such as a smart contract that transfers the ownership of a car once a certain amount of money is transferred to the seller's account.

-## How to Add a Smart contract set
+## How to Add a Smart Contract Set

 Navigate to the **application** where you want to add the Smart contract set.